 White Valentine’s Day is celebrated throughout Japan.
 This white-themed holiday falls one month after Valentine’s Day, on 14 March.
-During this time, couples, friends, and even colleagues who received gifts on Valentine’s Day must return the gesture.
+During this time, couples, friends, and colleagues who received gifts on Valentine’s Day must return the gesture.

 White Valentine’s Day: The Rich Japanese History